Behavior

 And you thought depression and bipolar disorder carried a terrible stigma.
 Then again, if a family member or an acquaintance or a colleague at work is currently making your life miserable, you probably don’t have much sympathy.
 Life is like that.

 Psychiatry effectively divides mental illness into two major categories, or axes.
-Depression, bipolar disorder, anxiety, schizophrenia, and other “clinical” illnesses occupy axis one and the personality disorders occupy axis two (there are five axes in all).
-Axis one, to oversimplify, is about chemical imbalances, axis two about unresolved emotional issues.
+Depression, bipolar disorder, anxiety, schizophrenia, and other “clinical” illnesses occupy Axis I while the personality disorders occupy Axis II (there are five axes in all).
+Axis I, to oversimplify, is about chemical imbalances, Axis II about unresolved emotional issues.

 We all have personality issues in abundance, and that is the term of choice for this writer.
 This is not about US and THEM.
 Usually, we are talking about WE.
 The labels psychiatry employs are useful only to a point.
 Yes, we may think we know a narcissist when we see one, but the human psyche is way too complex to allow for easy pigeonholing, even when performed by the experts.
-For the sake of getting a discussion going, we will start with the standard labels, but please keep in mind these are overly broad generalizations that most of psychiatry finds in bad need of reforming:
+Moreover, in separating out various pathologies into discrete categories, we tend to overlook the dimensional aspect of personality, where various traits bleed across diagnostic boundaries.
+For the sake of getting a discussion going, we will start with the standard labels, but please keep in mind these are overly broad generalizations that most of psychiatry finds in bad need of reforming.

 Borderline Personality Disorder